logan-connolly/portfolio/content/about.md

 - self-taught programmer
 - from the USA, but living in Germany since 2016
-- work as Data Science Consultant at Capgemini since 2018
+- work as a Software Engineer at Capgemini since 2018
-- enjoy playing Catan, reading Dostoevsky, listening to Skegss, tuning into *Fest und Flauschig*, among other things

 ### Why the website?